petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 writing, peer review.
 Is this really a linear waterfall process where nothing is learned between phases?
-Do we never return to data analysis after starting the writing or peer review process?
+For example, do we never return to data analysis after starting the writing or peer review process?

 Alternatively, we can think of a research project as one continuous